Mynk-9/cowin-poller/README.md

 # cowin-poller
 Poll cowin APIs to check if vaccines are now available.

+# Known Issues:
+- Sometimes the covin servers are under heavy load, during those times app would not work.

 # How to use?
 - Install Node.js [(if not installed)](https://nodejs.org/en/download/)
 - Clone the repo or, download the code.